 anyone can, it is free!

-Public Domain Licencing
+Public Domain Licenced

 Please re-use the data in any way you see fit.
-The data is released under the Public Domain Dedication and License 1.0 and we make no claims of copyright over either the data we've collected ourselves, nor the hundreds of hours of collective value that have been added by our co-curators.
+It is released under the Public Domain Dedication and License 1.0.
+We make no claim of copyright over either the data we have collected ourselves, nor the hundreds of hours of collective value added by our co-curators.
 That said, we can accept no liability for any issues that may arise over the re-use of this data, and you are advised to make your own assessment.

 We do not store photographs on our site.
 We connect and add context to existing resources on the web instead.
 We supply links to images so that you could display them within your own app with the appropriate attribution.

 Some images are 'non-commercial' and you should decide whether to display them or not.